 Photo Source: Catster.com

 My point is, animals don’t have morals.
 Nor should they.
 Animals are not “good” or “bad.”
-And since the massive amount of stray animals are a product of human ignorance, we need to address the issue sensibly and kindly, not go out on a mass killing spree because we can’t figure out what to do with their poop.
+And since the massive amount of stray animals are a product of human ignorance, we need to address the issue sensibly and kindly, not go out on a mass killing spree because we can’t figure out what an environmentally-friendly solution for their poop.

 We need to amend policies regarding animal welfare.